shrutikochhar/shrutikochhar.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical and Computer Engineering (<span style="color:#2C4381">Thesis: Representation Learning Strategies for the Epigenome and Chromatin Structure using Recurrent Neural Models)</span>, The University of British Columbia, Vancouver, Jan 2023 (expected)
+* Ph.D. in Electrical and Computer Engineering (<span style="color:#2C4381">Thesis: Representation Learning Strategies for the Epigenome and Chromatin Structure using Recurrent Neural Models)</span>, The University of British Columbia, Vancouver, 2023
 * M.A.Sc. in Electrical and Computer Engineering, The University of British Columbia, Vancouver, 2018
 * B.Tech. in Electronics and Communication Enginnering, National Institute of Technology Karnataka, India, 2017